ricoberger/echoserver/README.md

 - `/status`: Returns a random status code, when the `status` parameter is empty or `random`.
 Return the status code specified in the `status` parameter, e.g. `?status=200`.
 - `/timeout`: Wait the given amount of time (`?timeout=1m`) before returning a 200 status code.
 - `/headersize`: Returns a 200 status code with a header `X-Header-Size` of the size defined via `?size=1024`.
+- `/request`: Returns the response of the requested server.
+The request body should have the following structure: `{"method": "POST", "url": "http://localhost:8080/", "body": "test", "headers": {"x-test": "test"}}`
 - `/metrics`: Returns the captured Prometheus metrics.

 ## Build